One Hundred Twenty One

 “Daphne says we need to call the mystery Shadows unsubs.’

-Zi giggles, “Criminal Minds, featuring Agent Hotchner, who never had a happy day in his life, and wears a Kevlar vest to bed.”
+Zi giggles, “Criminal Minds, featuring Agent Hotchner, who never had a happy day in his life, and wears Kevlar pajamas to bed.”

 Daria’s following the drone feed, “Car in the far corner with a view of the hotel entrance.
 Two bodies doing nothing, cigarette smoke out one window.
 Dasha, focus the listening device.”

-Zi launches the second drone, good thing it’s dark or guests might think there are terrorists up there.
-They have all the room lights off, the second bedroom has one lamp on, they leave the door cracked to let a bit of light in the dark suite.
+Zi launches the second drone, good thing it’s dark or guests might think there are terrorists in the sky.

 Voice from the car, it’s a standard sedan, looks like one of the big butt cars, Mercury or Ford.